nils-werner/raspi-overlayroot/README.md

 If we even mounted the lower filesystem as readonly, it also becomes 100% tolerant to power-losses.
 You can simply pull the plug to power down your Raspberry Pi.

+Using this method I have been running several Raspberry Pi computers for 3+ years nonstop, after which the power supply gave way and had to be replaced.
+The SD-Card however is still working.

 ## Installation

 ### Package